ryanklee/giftblitz/README.md

 Currently just the backend, written in JavaScript, using Express, Node.js and MongoDB.

-To-Do:
+Todo:

-..* Migrate to ASP.NET Core MVC 2
+* Migrate to ASP.NET Core MVC 2
-..* Implement front-end
+* Implement front-end